DoggyApp/CloudFormationArchitecture/README.txt

     Bastion Host

-        EC2 instance in a public subnet
+        EC2 instance in a private subnet

         Used for secure management access via SSM